-According to the report Reuters released last month, an Apple Car could be under development at one of Apple’s highly secretive underground design and development spaces at Apple Park, its new ‘spaceship’ campus in Cupertino.
-The company has been working on the automotive business under ‘Project Titan’ since 2014 and is yet to show a concept, or even a sketch, as that’s not the way things happen at Apple, even though it’s common in the auto industry.
+According to the Reuters report, an Apple Car could be under development at Apple’s highly secretive underground design and development spaces at Apple Park, its new ‘spaceship’ campus in Cupertino.
+The company has been working on the automotive business under ‘Project Titan’ since 2014, but it is yet to show a concept, or even a sketch, as that’s not how things happen at Apple, even though it’s common in the auto industry.

-Apple first started to design a car in 2014 but its priorities changed soon after.
-Now, the car project is back into the picture and probably taking shape under the guidance of Doug Field, Vice President – Special Projects, Apple.
-The Apple veteran has a five-year experience at Tesla, one year as the VP of Vehicle Programs and four years as the Sr. VP of Engineering.
+Apple first started to design a car in 2014, but its priorities changed soon after.
+Now, the car project is back into the picture and probably taking shape under the guidance of Doug Field.

 “Monocell” battery technology for the Apple Car

-Reuters added in its report that the Apple Car will be an EV with a next-gen battery cell technology that is less costly than today’s Lithium-ion batteries and also offers more range.
-Called “monocell”, this battery cell design that comprises larger individual cells, thus eliminating the need for pouches and modules that hold battery materials.
+Reuters added that the Apple Car would be an EV with a next-gen battery cell technology that is less expensive than today’s Lithium-ion batteries and offers more range.
+Called “monocell”, this battery cell design comprises larger individual cells, eliminating the need for pouches and modules that hold battery materials.

 Apple is also considering the LFP (Lithium Iron Phosphate) battery cell chemistry, which isn’t as prone to overheating as Lithium-ion.
 Describing Apple’s monocell technology, a person privy to the development said: “It’s next level.
 Like the first time you saw the iPhone.”